Birthday: September 16

-Verne Lundquist joined the CBS Sports Masters® announce team in 1983 and has called the action at Augusta National every year except 1997-98, in addition to several other PGA TOUR events.
-This is his 30th year covering the Masters for CBS.
+Verne Lundquist returned to the PGA Championship announce team in 2000 after providing commentary in 1993 and 1994.
+He also joined the CBS Sports Masters® announce team in 1983 and has called the action at Augusta National every year except 1997-98, in addition to several other PGA TOUR events.
 September 2013 marked Lundquist’s 50th year in broadcasting.

 During his tenure, Lundquist has broadcast more than 20 different sports for the Network.
 He served CBS Sports as an NFL and college play-by-play announcer in 1998 after having previously worked for the Network from 1982-96.
 Lundquist serves as the lead play-by-play announcer with Gary Danielson for CBS Sports’ coverage of college football.
 He also serves as play-by-play announcer for CBS Sports' coverage of NCAA basketball, including the NCAA Division I Men’s Basketball Championship.